Alma-kube-tools/ansible-pgpogiscluster3-onaws/README.md

 # ansible-posqlpgpoolcl3-onAWS
-Delivery of a PostgreSQL+PgPool Cluster with 3 nodes on AWS
+Delivery of a PostgreSQL+PgPool+postGIS Cluster with 3 nodes on AWS

 # AWS prerequisites
 Make sure that the AWS environment has: